 Acceptance into each program will be determined separately.
 Participation in one does not increase/decrease a camp’s ability to be accepted into the other.
 Start dates can be staggered by camp.

 For complete details of the grants, please click here.
 If you have additional questions about this program, please contact Allison Cohen, Director, Marketing and Communications at Allison@jewishcamp.org or 646-278-4504.

 RFP: Gottesman Camp Waterfront Improvement Program

-With the generous support of The Gottesman Fund, the Foundation for Jewish Camp is coordinating the Gottesman Camp Waterfront Improvement Program again this year, a grant opportunity for camps located in the northeastern United States and in need of upgrading their lakes and lake fronts.
+With the generous support of The Gottesman Fund, the Foundation for Jewish Camp is coordinating the Gottesman Camp Waterfront Improvement Program, a grant opportunity for camps located in the northeastern United States and in need of upgrading their lakes and lake fronts.
 The program is committed to helping camps expand and/or improve their lake infrastructure in order to better serve their current population, expand their programmatic offerings and attract new families.

 We are not currently accepting applications for this grant.
 Please check back at a later date.

 Accelerate your camp staff’s professional growth or develop your own career in Jewish camp with programs and fellowships, designed to assist the full scope of camp professionals.